The Hidden Downsides Of Freelancing (You Need To Know)

 Increased Earning Potential

-Freelancers can often charge more for their services than traditional employees, as they’re not subject to hourly or salary caps and don’t have to pay overhead costs like a business owner would.
-This means that you can potentially earn more than what you would make with a regular job, but you will need to build up your reputation, gain experience, and improve your skills before you can start charging high rates.
+This means that you can potentially earn more than what you would make with a regular job.
+But you will need to build up your reputation, gain experience, and improve your skills before you can start charging sky-high rates.

 Professional Development